Feincraft/PowerProgressive/README.md

 Creating a PWA requires building a web app in a very specific way.
 It's not complicated but it needs to have some components that Power Apps don't currently offer, like a manifest file and Java Script code to handle special events.

-We can't modify the Power App but we can seemlessly integrate it into an existing PWA using every web developer's worst nightmare: an **IFrame**.
+We can't modify the Power App but we can seamlessly integrate it into an existing PWA using every web developer's worst nightmare: an **IFrame**.
 This essentially means that we wrap the app in a PWA shell, which behaves like a native desktop app.

 Take a look: